 - Unified Code of Ethics for Healers.
 The Council for Healing is a network of individual healers and healing organizations whose mission is to promote understanding of healing and advance access to healing.

 Some states require unlicensed practitioners to register with a local or state authority in order to be exempt from prosecution for practicing medicine without a license.
-3 (E.g., see Minnesota Office of Unlicensed Complementary and Alternative Health Care Practice) In addition, there may be other legal requirements outside of CAM that potentially apply to shamanic healing and shamanic divination.3
+3 (E.g., see Minnesota Office of Unlicensed Complementary and Alternative Health Care Practice) In addition, there may be other legal requirements outside of CAM that potentially apply to shamanic healing and shamanic divination.
+4

 "To promote access to all health care information, services, treatments and products that the people deem beneficial for their own health and survival; to promote an understanding of the laws and factors impacting the right to access; and to promote the health of the people of this nation."

 - they cannot perform medical procedures, such as x-rays, surgery, prescribe medications or advise stopping medications.
 The client signs this "disclosure" (sometimes referred to as a "consent form" or "client bill of rights") and the practitioner keeps a copy on file.

 For example, in California specific legislation (SB 577 - Bus. & Prof. Code 2053.5, 2053.6) has been enacted, which recognizes the professional legitimacy of alternative and complementary health care practitioners and healers, allowing them to be able to legally provide and advertise their services in California.
-The sponsors of the legislation, California Health Freedom Coalition, provide detailed information as well as a template for a Disclosure Form that CAM practitioners can modify to meet the California requirements.
+The sponsors of the legislation, California Health Freedom Coalition, provide information and a downloadable "Compliance Package," as well as a template for a Disclosure Form that CAM practitioners can modify to meet the California requirements.
 If your state has a health freedom coalition, that is a place to start to find help on meeting the specific requirements for practicing shamanic healing in your state; most have templates available for required disclosure/consent forms.

 - CAM law blog by Michael H. Cohen, an attorney who practices, writes and teaches about complementary and alternative medicine, law, business, and ethics.